isomerpages/singhealth-gkps/tools-and-resources/tools-and-resources/_posts/2023-08-22-post-Patient and Family Engagement Cocreation Consensus Workshop Report.md

 * Build the capacity of patient advocates and champions in patient safety (Strategy 4.3)
 * Establish the principle and practice of openness and transparency throughout health care, including through patient safety disclosure to patients and families (Strategy 4.4)
 * Provide information and education to patients and families for their involvement in self-care and empower them for shared decision-making (Strategy 4.5)

+In promoting Patient and Family Engagement, we encourage you to [share](https://for.sg/engagingpatientsforpatientsafetywpsd2023) best practices on "Engaging Patients for Patient Safety", which is aligned to the theme of World Patient Safety Day 2023.